autonoom/autonoom/README.md

 # Auto 'noom'

 'noom' is a autonomous car (autonoom in dutch, hence the name auto 'noom').
-It is developed by:

 # Developers
   - Lars Hanssen (Mechanic)